data-burst/awesome-data-engineering/tools.md

 - [Dragonfly](https://github.com/dragonflydb/dragonfly) - An in-memory data store built for modern application workloads and fully compatible with Redis and Memcached APIs.

 ##### Time-series

+- [InfluxDB](https://github.com/influxdata/influxdb) - An open-source time-series database that is optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.
+- [Prometheus](https://github.com/prometheus/prometheus) - An open-source monitoring and alerting toolkit based on a time-series database.
+- [TimescaleDB](https://github.com/timescale/timescaledb) - An open-source time-series database that is built on top of PostgreSQL.
+- [OpenTSDB](https://github.com/OpenTSDB/opentsdb) - A distributed, scalable time-series database that is built on top of HBase.
+- [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) - A fast, cost-effective, and scalable time-series database that is compatible with Prometheus.
+- [QuestDB](https://github.com/questdb/questdb) - An open-source time-series database that is designed for high-performance and real-time analytics.
+- [KairosDB](https://github.com/kairosdb/kairosdb) - A distributed time-series database that is built on top of Cassandra.
+- [M3DB](https://github.com/m3db/m3) - A distributed time-series database that is designed for high availability and scalability.

 ##### Vector